Analyzing Human-Human Interactions: A Survey: Datasets

 \subsection{CMU Panoptic}

-The \textit{CMU Panoptic} dataset \citep{joo2015panoptic} is recorded in large geometric dome with VGA cameras distributed across the surface.
-This makes the recordings inherently controlled.
+The \textit{CMU Panoptic} dataset \citep{joo2015panoptic} is recorded in a large geometric dome with RGB and Kinect cameras distributed across the surface.
 The data are comprised of 480 synchronized video streams with additional pose information.
-Each clip depicts 3-8 people participating in social engagements: \textit{Ultimatum}, \textit{Prisoner's dilemma}, \textit{Mafia}, \textit{Haggling} and \textit{007-bang}.
+Each clip depicts 3-8 people participating in social engagements: \textit{ultimatum}, \textit{prisoner's dilemma}, \textit{mafia}, \textit{haggling} and \textit{007-bang}.
 The activities are scripted but the interactions are genuine.
+No action classes have been defined but the participants closely interact.